 - ThousandEyes Tests associated with Alert Rules

 To be able to receive ThousandEyes alert notifications directly, ServiceNow must first be configured to allow it.
-Two configuration steps need to be performed to achieve that:Kingston version only.
+Here is a summary of the ServiceNow configuration with links to the relevant ServiceNow product documentation:

 - Short Description

-Unlock Redirect URL and assign the following value to it: https://app.thousandeyes.com/servicenow-oauth-callback/
+- Unlock the Redirect URL field and assign the following value: https://app.thousandeyes.com/servicenow-oauth-callback/

 NOTE: ThousandEyes recommends creating a dedicated ServiceNow user for integration management.
-This user should be assigned a role of
+This user should be assigned the

 A ServiceNow integration must be created before being assigned to Alert Rules.